MatthewSantoso/DM-and-CM-Calculator/README.md

 **Differences from main branch:**
 - New filters to help remove micropores are implemented.
+	- None: no filters, results in same images as main branch
+	- Percentage: removes all pores smaller than half a standard deviation above the average pore size
+	- Size: only keeps the largest 60 pores, or the largest 5% of the pores, whichever results in smaller number of pores.
 - Some UI improvements to make it less laggy and easier to use
 - New slider to enable manipulation of neighborhood size for adaptive thresholding
 - New visualization of painter drawings.
-Now the mask is overlayed on the grayscale so you can see what's wrong better.
+Now the mask can be overlayed on the grayscale so you can see what's wrong better.
 Enabled by a toggle button.
-- CM is not calculated slightly differently so there won't be negative CM values.
+- CM is calculated slightly differently so there won't be negative CM values.
+- Shrinkage % is now calculated reported on the right hand side.

 Authors: Matthew S. Santoso, Alexander T. Bridge, Alexander V. Hillsley, Joan F. Brennecke, and Benny D. Freeman